SAN FRANCISCO ●Attractions●Parks/Zoo

-Beach Chalet visitor center Here you’ll see natural history exhibits as well as the Beach Chalet’s colorful WPA wall frescoes depicting life in San Francisco during the Depression.
-The Beach Chalet Brewery and Restaurant operates here.
+Beach Chalet visitor center Here you’ll see natural history exhibits as well as the Beach Chalet’s colorful restored WPA wall frescoes depicting life in San Francisco during the Depression.
+The Beach Chalet Brewery and Restaurant operates on the second floor.

 Biking/Skating On Sundays, part of John F. Kennedy Drive is closed to automobiles.
 Car traffic is replaced with bikers, skaters, and pedestrians.
 Skate and bike rentals are available at shops along Stanyan and Fulton streets.

 Buffalo Paddock At W end of Kennedy Dr., W of 36th Ave., across from Anglers Lodge.
 Free.
 Bison have lived here since the 1880s, when the park was a free-range zoo (elk, goats, and bears lived here then, too).
 Foreign visitors seem particularly impressed with viewing this small herd of authentic buffalo.